-An introspection for that thought process would be provided later.
-Currently, I needed to redirect my attention and focus on less philosophical matters at hand.
+A further explanation for what I meant would be provided later.
+Presently, I needed to redirect my attention and focus on less philosophical matters at hand.
 I was taking in audiences in the main hall the way I did every morning to see and hear what my people needed from me.
-It was mundane work that often left me mentally tired and weighed down, but it was my duty to see to the citizens concerns .
+Admittedly, it was mundane work that often left me mentally tired and weighed down, but it was my duty to see and hear the concerns of the citizens.
 Today was particularly eventful in that all the provinces were sending representatives from their regions to give gifts to the royal family.
 It was a tradition that dated back hundreds of years.
 The gifts were all handcrafted sundries of some kind, or an heirloom with some significant value to the province.
 These items were presented and then bestowed to the royal family to keep in trust.
 It was a way for the people to figuratively show their loyalty to Hyrule, though, I couldn't say 'loyalty' was the circulating sentiment of the citizens these days.

 Admittedly, there was a lingering animosity towards me and my family from the people.
-I wasn't going to say it wasn't well founded, but there were some things the people simply didn't understand.
-It had to do with some of my past dealings with a certain person of interest, dealings I would not divulge at this time, nor in the near future if I could help it.
-Even still, I couldn't ignore the subtle quips and digs aimed at my character because of it.
-I saw the disdain and open disgust the people tried to hide when I walked by in the halls, I wasn't immune to it, but I couldn't let it overtake my life either.
-I wasn't perfect, I was aware of that, but it wasn't something that was exactly black and white either.
-The people had already found me guilty in the court of public opinion and it was just something I learned to live with.
-However, I also couldn't pretend the sentiment wasn't there either.
-The feeling was very apparent, and almost palpable in some cases.
-I needed to keep a balance and remember not to appear too stoic.
+I wasn't going to say it wasn't warranted, but there were some things the people simply didn't understand.
+It had to do with some of my past dealings with a certain person of interest... a certain hero.
+Dealings I would not divulge nor discuss at this time, nor in the near future if I could help it.
+It was too much of a negative instance.
+Even so, I couldn't ignore the subtle quips and digs aimed at my character because of it.
+I saw the disdain and open disgust of some of the people when I walked by in the halls.
+The whispers of "You know you were wrong your majesty, and you'll never convince us otherwise."
+I wasn't immune to it, but I couldn't let it overtake my life either.
+I wasn't perfect, I was completely aware of that, but it wasn't a charge that was simply black and white either.
+There was a lot of grey area the citizens simply weren't aware of from back then.
+However, the people had already found me guilty in the court of public opinion and it was just something I learned to live with.
+Even still, I also couldn't pretend the pervading sentiment wasn't there.
+The feeling was very apparent and almost palpable in some cases.
+I just needed to keep a balance and remember not to appear too stoic.
 Everything was about balance.